-Michael was appointed a director of the Company on 26 November strategic direction since its inception.
-Michael was previously an investment analyst at Imperial Investment Group in Hong Kong, focusing on the internet sector.
+Michael was appointed a director of the Company on 26 November investment analyst at Imperial Investment Group in Hong Kong, focusing on the internet sector.
 Prior to that, Michael was a Senior Business Development Manager at GDC Technology Limited, where he led advised the CEO and board on potential acquisitions and investment opportunities.
 Michael has also worked in the investment banking divisions of Morgan Stanley, J.P.
 Morgan and Credit Suisse, with extensive experience advising technology and internet companies in Greater China and Asia.